nkhorman/json_fdw/README.md

 A future TODO will be to only execute remote ETAG re-validation after aging based on Cache-Control and / or Content-Expires headers.

-Also, this, and the original version, both are compatible with PostgreSQL 9.4 release.

 Building
 --------

-json\_fdw depends on yajl-2.1/json_path for parsing, and zlib-devel to read compressed files, and libcurl to fetch files from http servers.
+json\_fdw depends on yajl for parsing, and zlib-devel to read compressed files, and libcurl to fetch files from http servers.
 So we need to install these packages first:

-**Note**: The following intructions have not been updated to reflect the libcurl dependancy.
+**Note**: The following intructions have not been updated to reflect;
+ * the libcurl dependancy.
+ * You'll need to get the forked yajl and use the \`\`json_path'' branch from http://github.com/nkhorman/yajl **Do not** use the yajl from http://github.com/lloyd/yajl, json_fdw won't compile!

 You'll need to adjust accordingly.

-**Note**: The following intructions have not been updated to reflect the yajl library dependancy change.
-You'll need to get the forked yajl and use the json_path branch from http://github.com/nkhorman/yajl Do not use the lloyd/yajl, it won't compile!

     ## Fedora 17+
     sudo yum install zlib-devel yajl-devel